M-earnest/tutorial_jupyter_books/content/3_create/markdown.md

 ### Plotting in the Notebook

 Jupyter Book provides a range of powerful plotting options, including both static and interactive graphics.
 For more details, check out this [guide](https://jupyterbook.org/en/stable/content/executable/index.html#).
-Below are some examples:
+Below are some examples of how to implement this using the Python programming language.:

 ```{code-cell} python
 %matplotlib inline